AlanGitHub00/Microsoft-DAT275x-Principles-of-Machine-Learning-Python-Edition/README.md

 In this project, you must tackle three challenges:

-Challenge 1: Explore the data and gain some insights into Adventure Works customer characteristics and purchasing behavior.
+Challenge 1: Explore the data and gain some insights into Adventure Works customer characteristics and purchasing behavior. <br>
-Challenge 2: Build a classification model to predict customer purchasing behavior.
+Challenge 2: Build a classification model to predict customer purchasing behavior.<br>
 Challenge 3: Build a regression model to predict customer purchasing behavior.